1Strategy/sso-to-aws-using-gsuite/readme.md

 1. A G Suite user with super administrator access
 1. A google sheets file with below two columns:
     * group_email: the email address of the group
-    * role_arns: a comma seperated arn list of the IAM roles assigned to users in the group
+    * role_arns: a comma separated arn list of the IAM roles assigned to users in the group
     * Here is an example:

     | group_email        | role_arns                                         |